dadaista/GorillaSale/README.md

 # How to

-Install truffle if you don't have it already
+Install truffle framework if you don't have it already

-Install testrpc if you don't have it already
+Install ethereumjs-testrpc if you don't have it already

 type